StevenPate/bookshelves.dev/src/content/shelves/kids-books-that-i-am-somehow-not-tired-of.md

 ---
-title: Kids Books that I haven't gotten tired of
+title: Kids books that I am somehow not tired of
 description: Think of a book you like.
 Now think of reading it a few hundred times.
   Only the strong survive.
 categories: